linphone-40685558/group3-coursework/usecases/usecase18.md

 ## Goal in Context

-As a user, I want to view all the capital cities in a specific continent organized by largest to smallest population so that I can analyze capital cities data in that continent.
+As a researcher, I want to view all the capital cities in a specific continent organized by largest to smallest population so that I can analyze capital cities data in that continent.

 ## Scope